 single tone possible in uplink (better link budget)

-In that case, those deployments (satellite to UE) shall be supported.
+In that case, those deployments where UE with omnidirectional antenna communicate directly with a satellite shall be supported.
 In fact, for NB-IOT, narrow band signals of 200 kHz maximum bandwidth in downlink have been defined.
-In uplink, single tone for data transmission and RACH procedure have been created.
+In uplink, single tone data transmission and RACH procedure have been specified.
 Narrow band PSS (NPSS), Narrow band SSS (NSSS) and Narrow band PBCH (NPBCH) have been defined: